Hyperspectral Smoke Segmentation via Mixture of Prototypes: Methodology

 \subsection{Overview of Mixture of Prototypes (MoP)}

-The core of MoP is to enable dynamic band weighting that automatically adapts to input-specific feature characteristics, allowing the model to emphasize the most discriminative spectral bands for each individual smoke scenario while suppressing less informative spectral information.
+The large number of spectral bands in hyperspectral data introduces high-dimensional challenges and potential redundancy, and different bands contribute unequally to specific tasks.
+Therefore, how to adaptively leverage spectral information is the key challenge for hyperspectral smoke segmentation.
+Prototype learning captures class distributions by learning representative prototype vectors in feature space, where multi-prototype representations naturally model the highly variable visual patterns and complex intra-class diversity of smoke.
+Meanwhile, Mixture of Experts (MoE) selectively activates specialized expert networks through gating and routing mechanisms, enabling adaptive specialization for diverse smoke patterns.

+Our proposed MoP integrates prototype learning with MoE: prototype learning provides spectral reference representations for hyperspectral data, while the MoE routing mechanism provides adaptive scheduling for these prototypes, enabling the model to dynamically invoke matching spectral patterns based on feature differences across spatial regions.

-As illustrated in Figure~\ref{fig:overall_pipeline}, given a hyperspectral image, our MoP pipeline operates through the following stages: First, the input is processed by two parallel branches: (1) individual branch: an individual encoder $\bm{f_I}$ that applies band split to extract features from each spectral band independently, preserving spectral signatures ($\bm{X}_{\text{indi}}$); and (2) a common branch: an common encoder $\bm{f_C}$ that follows conventional segmentation approaches, processing all spectral bands jointly to provide general spatial-semantic understanding ($\bm{X}_{\text{com}}$).
-Next, features from the individual branch undergo band weighting through our dual-level router, which takes $\bm{X}_{\text{indi}}$ and band-level prototypes as inputs to generate weighted features $\bm{X}_{MoP}$.
+As illustrated in Figure~\ref{fig:overall_pipeline}, given a hyperspectral image $\bm{I} \in \mathbb{R}^{h \times w \times d}$ ($d=25$), our MoP pipeline operates through the following stages: First, the input is processed by two parallel branches: (1) individual branch: an individual encoder $\bm{f}_{I}$ that applies band split to extract features from each spectral band independently, preserving spectral signatures ($\bm{X}_{\text{indi}}$); and (2) common branch: a common encoder $\bm{f}_{C}$ that follows conventional segmentation approaches, processing all spectral bands jointly to provide general spatial-semantic understanding ($\bm{X}_{\text{com}}$).
+The common branch adopts a reduced MiT~\cite{xie2021segformer} encoder, with stage-wise channels and encoder block depths reduced to match the individual branch, ensuring consistent feature dimensions and modeling capacity across both branches.
+Next, features from the individual branch undergo band weighting through our DSR, which takes $\bm{X}_{\text{indi}}$ and band-level prototypes as inputs to generate weighted features $\bm{X}_{\text{MoP}}$.
 The prototypes are dynamically updated through momentum-based learning during training while remaining fixed during inference.
-Finally, the weighted features $\bm{X}_{MoP}$ are fused with features $\bm{X}_{\text{com}}$ from the common branch and passed through a decoder head (a $1 \times 1$ convolution that maps from $D$ dimensions to 2 classes) to produce the final segmentation results.
+Finally, the weighted features $\bm{X}_{\text{MoP}}$ are fused with features $\bm{X}_{\text{com}}$ from the common branch and passed through a decoder head (a $1 \times 1$ convolution that maps from $D$ dimensions to 2 classes) to produce the final segmentation results.